Loathe (band): Influences

-Major acts such as Deftones, Slipknot, and Korn have all been cited as major influences on the band's sound, with Bickerstaffe stating that the band aspires to be on the same level as them, going on to say that he and the other members are not inspired by the sound of "modern bands today", preferring the sounds from those they do take influence from.
+The major influences upon Loathe's music are Deftones, Slipknot, and Korn with Bickerstaffe stating that the band aspires to be on the same level as them, going on to say that he and the other members are not inspired by the sound of "modern bands today", preferring the sounds from those they do take influence from.
 On their earliest releases, Slipknot was their biggest influence, particularly in terms of the band's use of dark atmospheric and industrial elements and vocal aggression.
-In an interview with Distorted Sound magazine, France and Bickerstaffe also cited Meshuggah as an influence, as well as going onto elaborate that Deftones influenced their use of clean vocals and heavy guitars, and Radiohead influenced their drive to experiment musically.
+In an interview with Distorted Sound magazine, France and Bickerstaffe also cited Meshuggah and Glassjaw as influences, as well as going onto elaborate that Deftones influenced their use of clean vocals and heavy guitars, and Radiohead influenced their drive to experiment musically.
 Bickerstaffe has also mentioned that his teenage influences consisted of Miss May I and Attack Attack!, grouping them as synthcore, and whilst at the time he disregarded much music outside of metal at the time, he had matured to enjoy a much greater range of music since.
+In a 2023 interview Kerrang, France cited Earl Sweatshirt, Tyler, the Creator, Michael Jackson, Skepta and Erykah Badu as influences.

 Major influences outside of the metal band scene are the soundtracks for Silent Hill 2, composed by Akira Yamaoka, and Akira, composed by Geinoh Yamashirogumi, and the Blade Runner soundtrack composed by Vangelis.
 These soundtracks influenced the band's debut album, the Cold Sun, regarding its story-telling and atmosphere, along with Akira being an influence on the album's artwork.
-They are also major influences on the bands creation of their 2021 ambient instrumental album the Things They Believe.
+They are also major influences on the band's creation of their 2021 ambient instrumental album the Things They Believe.